deesclouds/one-tech-scholarship-program/media-queries/README.md

 The medium screens media query is new, and we use the keyword and to build a complex media query that evaluates both a min and max to create a range for the CSS rules to apply, in this case if the width of the viewport is between 600px - 900px.

+Can set up as many breakpoints as we want but they can start to conflict pretty quickly.

 # Resources: